MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation. [[paper]](https://arxiv.org/abs/2209.05980)
+  - Maksym Yatsura, Kaspar Sakmann, N. Grace Hua, Matthias Hein, Jan Hendrik Metze.
+  - Key Word: Certified Recovery; Certified Detection; Image Reconstruction.
+  - <details><summary>Digest</summary> Adversarial patch attacks are an emerging security threat for real world deep learning applications.
+We present Demasked Smoothing, the first approach (up to our knowledge) to certify the robustness of semantic segmentation models against this threat model.
+Previous work on certifiably defending against patch attacks has mostly focused on image classification task and often required changes in the model architecture and additional training which is undesirable and computationally expensive.
+In Demasked Smoothing, any segmentation model can be applied without particular training, fine-tuning, or restriction of the architecture.

+- Adversarial Coreset Selection for Efficient Robust Training. [[paper]](https://arxiv.org/abs/2209.05785)
+  - Hadi M. Dolatabadi, Sarah Erfani, Christopher Leckie. *ECCV 2022*
+  - Key Word: Adversarial Training; Coreset Selection.
+  - <details><summary>Digest</summary> By leveraging the theory of coreset selection, we show how selecting a small subset of training data provides a principled approach to reducing the time complexity of robust training.
+To this end, we first provide convergence guarantees for adversarial coreset selection.
+In particular, we show that the convergence bound is directly related to how well our coresets can approximate the gradient computed over the entire training data.
+Motivated by our theoretical analysis, we propose using this gradient approximation error as our adversarial coreset selection objective to reduce the training set size effectively.

 - The Space of Adversarial Strategies. [[paper]](https://arxiv.org/abs/2209.04521)
   - Ryan Sheatsley, Blaine Hoak, Eric Pauley, Patrick McDaniel. *USENIX Security 2022*
   - Key Word: Adversarial Attacks; Benchmark.